Simpson University Hosts Seminars on Future of Nursing and Shasta County Life Expectancy

-The evening sessions are part of a lectureship series put on by the Northern California Professional Nurse Network and sponsored by Simpson University's RN-to-BSN continuing studies program.
+The evening sessions are part of a lectureship series put on by the Northern California Professional Nurse Network and sponsored by Simpson University's RN-to-BSN Adult Studies program.
 Shasta College will co-sponsor the Oct.
 11 event, while St. Elizabeth Community Hospital co-sponsors the Nov.
 1 session.

 Both will be held in La-Baume Rudat Hall, room 204, on Simpson's campus, 2211 College View Drive.

 "Dying Too Soon: Low Life Expectancy in Shasta County" is the topic of the Oct.
 11 session, scheduled for 6:15 to 7:15 p.m.
 Led by Donnell Ewert, director of Health and Human Services, the event will focus on the main causes of death in Shasta County; how social determinants affect health; best predictors of the county death-rate pattern; and possible solutions.

 Healthcare providers and educators, and those interested in the health of Shasta County residents are encouraged to attend.
 RSVP via email to email@example.com.